Skip to content

 April 5 – until further notice

 The exhibition Nätspinnare is a sculptural installation presented in Bergrummet at Artipelag.
 The work is a recent acquisition and part of Artipelag's permanent art collection.
 The soundscape is composed by Lo Kristenson.
-On Saturday, April 5, the exhibition Bergrummet: Annika Liljedahl – Nätspinnare opens to the public.
+The exhibition Bergrummet: Annika Liljedahl – Nätspinnare is now open to the public.

 Intrikat trådskulptur som föreställer olika insekter på en rektangulär ram, upplyst bakifrån, mot en mörk bakgrund.